 On May 27th and 28th 2020 , ESW hosted a webinar with ecommerce leaders from Deloitte Digital and The How Consulting.
 The topic of the day was ‘Retail is Dead.
 Long Live Retail!
 The strategies, tactics and markets that will define success in the Post COVID world’.
-You can watch the replay here.
+Watch the replay here.

 Changing customer behaviour